-The clinics will be at a different location each week, and will be staffed by clinicians with an expertise in refugee health issues.
-Health care providers at these clinics will help identify and provide assistance with acute and chronic health concerns, and will offer preventative care like immunizations.
+There will be a weekly clinic held at a different location each week.
+The clinic will be staffed by clinicians with an expertise in refugee health issues.
+Health care providers at these clinics will help identify and provide assistance with acute and chronic health concerns and will offer preventative care like immunizations.
 Clinic staff will help connect the newcomer(s) to family physicians in their neighbourhood.

-To Book an appointment for the newcomer(s)
+To book an appointment for the newcomer(s)